Search

 Abstract Or Scope

 Margaret Bennett was a 1930 graduate of the Woman's College of Duke University and involved with numerous student groups and organizations including the Student Government Council.
-Album contains photographic prints of portraits and campus scenes of student life in the late 1920s.
+This collection includes a photogarph album containing prints of portraits and campus scenes of student life in the late 1920s, as well as loose photographs and digitized negatives.

 Top 3 results in this collection — view all 4